-The Underlying Index is rebalanced after market close on the third Friday in June and December.
-Additions to and deletions from the Underlying Index generally occur only at the time of the semi-annual rebalance, but constituents removed from the Parent Index are removed from the Underlying Index simultaneously.
+The Underlying Index is rebalanced quarterly, on the third Friday of March, June, September and December.
 Apart from scheduled rebalances, the Index Provider or its agents may carry out additional ad hoc rebalances to the Underlying Index in order, for example, to reflect corporate actions or spin-offs.
 The Fund is rebalanced in accordance with the Underlying Index.